AdrianTerciado/demo_auth_react_express/readme.md

 4. Login

 This endpoint must
-- Retreive user role from the database using provided credentials
+- Retrieve user role from the database using provided credentials
 - Set Authorization header
 - Send cookie